 The WRCCF board of directors act as the governing body responsible for setting the strategic direction of the organization and for the oversight of the finances, operations and policies.
 Meetings typically occur once every two months.
 Additional directors are needed to help guide the organization as WRCCF moves into additional areas of community support.

-Next Board of Directors Meeting will be on Thursday, March 11, 2021 at 6:30pm.
-Please contact us if you’d like to participate.
+The next board of directors meeting will be on Monday, April 10th, 2023 at 6:00 PM.
+Please contact us if you would like to participate.

 WRCCF depends upon donations by area individuals and businesses to fund our community support.
 WRCCF is a 501(c)3 organization, and all monetary donations are tax deductible to the fullest extent allowed by law.